screeners and materials available upon request

-Commissioned and Co-Created by Myree Tillotson to translate performance and video art exploring archival repair from Puerto Rican Diaspoa experiences responding to the earthquake of 2020.
+Commissioned and Co-Created with Myree Tillotson to translate performance and video art exploring archival repair from Puerto Rican Diaspoa experiences responding to the earthquake of 2020.

 Sound Design and Video Installation workshopped and featured in Studio Museum Harlem: Memories of a Future Program (2020)

-Commissioned and Co-Created by Brynne Filer to create concentrated portraits of a Black Woman's presence through the softness of arc-less vignettes.
+Commissioned and Co-Created with Brynne Filer to create concentrated portraits of a Black Woman's presence through the softness of arc-less vignettes.

 Film Essay (2019)